Average Home Insurance Cost in Maryland

 Determine Your Coverage Level

-Maryland homeowners in areas like Baltimore County should consider add-ons such as water backup coverage or scheduled personal property protection for valuable items like jewelry or electronics.
+Maryland homeowners in areas like Baltimore County should look into add-ons such as water backup coverage or scheduled personal property protection for valuable items like jewelry or electronics.

 2. 2